Jason-FTW/vantage/README.md

 # vantage
-Information about Project Vantage will be uploaded as soon as it is available.

-Please check again later.
+Project Vantage is a distributed, centralized platform that streamlines group management, tailored towards small leadership groups and Student Governments.

 ## Contribute
-There are currently no available open source repositories underneath the vantage project set

-# Please check again later.
+There are currently no available open source repositories underneath the vantage project set.
+Please try again later.